fernandopassaia/app_fullstackdemo/README.md

 ### User to Access the App:
-During the Migration of the API will be created an User with some Devices just for test, you can use this user to login and create another users, or also to test the system.
-Or you can click "Register" and create a user.
-If you don't want it, comment the call for the method on startup.cs.
+You can start your app with some FakeData like a User, some Manufacturers, Devices, then you can see how system works and also login into panel.
+To do it: Open the "BackEnd > AppFullStackDemo.Tests > MockDataCreator > FakeDataCreator" and run the test.
+IMPORTANTE: You have to run the migration and create the database first.
+Then you could login with:

 Login: admin
 Password: admin